MCP Python SDK

 What level is MCP Python SDK for?

 MCP Python SDK is aimed at a intermediate audience.
-Recommended background: Intermediate Python (type hints, async basics), Familiarity with LLM/tool-calling concepts.
+Recommended background: Comfortable Python including type hints, decorators and async/await, Python 3.10 or newer, Basic familiarity with MCP's tools, resources and prompts.

 What will I learn from MCP Python SDK?